Foundation Repair Services in Charlotte, North Carolina

 Charlotte's urban canopy is one of the densest in the Southeast, with mature oaks, maples, poplars, and sweetgums found throughout established neighborhoods.
 Large hardwood trees extract 50–150 gallons of water per day from the surrounding soil, creating localized dry zones that cause differential settlement.
 Root systems extend well beyond the canopy — a 40-foot oak can have roots reaching 60–80 feet — and actively seek moisture beneath shallow foundations.
 The neighborhoods most affected are older areas like Dilworth, Myers Park, Plaza Midwood, and NoDa, where 80–100-year-old trees grow within feet of crawl space foundations.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Charlotte foundation repair pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Charlotte foundation repair provider.

 Photograph and measure every crack in walls, ceilings, exterior brick, and the foundation itself.
 In Charlotte, pay close attention to stair-step cracks in brick veneer, which indicate differential settlement common in Piedmont clay.
 Measure crack widths — anything over 1/4 inch is significant.
 Inside, check for diagonal cracks radiating from door and window corners, gaps between walls and trim, and sloping floors.
 Mark crack endpoints with painter's tape and date them to track movement.